Are Cashless Restaurants Becoming the Norm in 2025?

 • Cashless transactions now dominate the restaurant industry, making up nearly 62% of U.S. restaurant payments in 2024.

-• Going cash-free saves time, cuts financial errors, and improves security, but poses challenges around inclusivity and legal compliance.
+• Going cash-free saves time, reduces financial errors, and improves security, but poses challenges around inclusivity and legal compliance.

 • Multiple cities and states have passed laws requiring restaurants to accept cash to protect consumers who rely solely on cash payments.

-• Digital tipping solutions like eTip streamline the tip process in cash-free environments, offering automated tip distribution, improved transparency, and easier compliance with tax and labor regulations.
+• Digital tipping solutions like eTip streamline the tip process in cash-free restaurants, offering automated tip distribution, improved transparency, and easier compliance with tax and labor regulations.

 • Despite the rapid rise of digital payments, fully cashless restaurants face significant barriers, suggesting a hybrid payment model will remain the norm in the near term.

-Restaurants are responding by adopting point-of-sale systems that accept a range of digital methods (credit/debit, mobile wallets, QR code payments, etc.), and many new establishments are opening with “card and digital only” policies.
-Even traditional cash registers are giving way to sleek tablets and smartphone scanners in both quick-service and full-service restaurants, as momentum gathers toward cashless operations.
+Restaurants are responding by adopting point-of-sale systems that accept digital payments, and many new establishments are opening with “card and digital only” policies.
+Even traditional cash registers are giving way to sleek tablets and smartphone scanners in both quick-service and full-service restaurants, as momentum gains toward cashless operations.

-In this article, we’ll take a closer look at what is fueling the growing trend toward cash-free restaurants, as well as the benefits and challenges this shift presents.
-We’ll also look at how digital tipping solutions like eTip can be of benefit to both hybrid restaurants and cashless restaurants.
+In this article, we’re taking a closer look at what’s fueling the growing trend toward cashless restaurants, as well as the benefits and challenges this shift presents.

-Going cashless can offer restaurants significant operational and security advantages.
-Let’s look at the main benefits restaurants are reporting.
+Going cashless offers restaurants significant operational and security advantages.
+Let’s look at the main benefits restaurants are reporting:

 Time savings